Fiat Grande Panda

-The Fiat Grande Panda is a subcompact/supermini (B-segment) produced by Fiat since January 2025.
-It is based on the Smart Car platform shared with the fourth-generation Citroën C3 and Opel Frontera, and will be available as a petrol mild hybrid or as a battery electric vehicle.
-The Grande Panda will be sold alongside the third-generation Panda, which will continue production in Italy.
+The Fiat Grande Panda is a supermini car produced by Fiat since January 2025.
+It is based on the Smart Car platform shared with the fourth-generation Citroën C3 and Opel Frontera, and is available as a petrol, mild hybrid, or as a battery-electric vehicle.
+The Fiat Grande Panda will be sold alongside the third-generation Panda, which will continue production in Italy.

 Overview

-The fourth-generation Panda was presented on 14 June 2024, with the interior and full specifications was later revealed on 11 July coincided with Fiat’s 125th anniversary "Smiling to the Future” ceremony held at the La Pista 500 at the Lingotto building in Turin, Italy.
+The fourth-generation Panda was presented on 14 June 2024, with the interior and full specifications later revealed on 11 July coinciding with Fiat's 125th anniversary "Smiling to the Future” ceremony held at the La Pista 500 at the Lingotto building in Turin, Italy.

-The car is based on the Smart Car Platform, the Grande Panda is the first of the Panda model series, with a few models under the Panda model series planned to launch.
+Based on the Smart Car Platform, the Grande Panda is the first of the Panda model series, with a few models under the Panda model series planned to launch.

 Design

 The design of the Grande Panda takes inspiration from the first generation model with the use of squared lines, it has a number of design references to the original model and retains many design elements from the Mega-Panda concept.

-The front features headlights composed of opaline cubes that are inspired from the windows of the Lingotto factory facades and has X-shaped LED daytime running lights which can illuminate the cubes on the gloss black grille.
-The side features embossed bas-relief 'Panda' lettering on the lower part of the doors and x-pattern alloy wheels (with sizes ranging up to 17-inch).
-The rear features 3D vertical taillights housed inside transparent caps, the FIAT name embossed onto the tailgate and a sloped rear windscreen.
+Except for the basic 'Pop' version, the front features headlights composed of opaline cubes that are inspired from the windows of the Lingotto factory facades and has X-shaped LED daytime running lights which can illuminate the cubes on the gloss black grille.
+The side features embossed bas-relief 'Panda' lettering on the lower part of the doors and x-pattern alloy wheels (not on basic versions, with sizes ranging up to 17-inch).
+The rear features 3D vertical taillights housed inside transparent caps, the Fiat name embossed onto the tailgate and a sloped rear windscreen.

 The Grande Panda is the first production vehicle to feature an integrated charging cable which is stored behind the flap with the Fiat logo on the front fascia.
 This charging cable can only support AC charging with speeds up to 7.4 kW.